skhunDC/EAreviews/README.md

 - The dev button is always visible, but opening the dev panel requires authentication through the Chrome browser OAuth session.
 Only the accounts `skhun@dublincleaners.com` and `ss.sku@protonmail.com` are allowed to access it.
-Authorized developers can create new users from the panel with securely hashed passwords.
+Authorized developers can create new users from the panel with passwords of any complexity.
+They can also reset an existing user's password from the dev panel.
+All passwords are hashed before being stored.
 Developer accounts automatically sign in via the Chrome browser's OAuth session and do not require a password.
 When the page loads and the OAuth email matches one of the developer accounts, the dev panel opens automatically with no password prompt.

 The project is intentionally lightweight and open.
 Feel free to modify or extend it as needed.